How long is a day at camp?

 How do you help a camper who is not coming with any friends to camp?

-On the first day of camp a great deal of emphasis is placed on smoothly integrating the campers into the cabin.
-We do this through carefully selected games.
+On the first day and throughout the first week of camp a great deal of emphasis is placed on smoothly integrating the campers into the cabin.
 We place a great emphasis on friendship and inclusiveness at camp.
 Although campers generally make friends easily at Green Acres, our leaders are always keeping their eyes open to ensure that every camper has someone to play, participate and eat lunch with throughout the day.

 How do you deal with sun safety at camp?